-Director, Cornell Alliance for Science
+Director, Alliance for Science

-Sarah received her PhD in the field of Plant Biology from Cornell University in 2009, for which she conducted an interdisciplinary study combining work in plant molecular biology with science communication.
+Sarah received her PhD in the field of plant biology from Cornell University in 2009, for which she conducted an interdisciplinary study combining work in plant molecular biology with science communication.
 Her dissertation focused on the controversy over genetically engineered papaya in developing countries with a specific focus on Thailand.
-She came to Cornell after completing a BA in Biology at Reed College.
-Lured by great weather, plenty of water, and an unbeatable intellectual environment, she remained at Cornell University after completing her PhD to help lead a global project to help protect the world’s wheat from wheat stem rust.
+She came to Cornell after completing a BA in biology at Reed College.
+Lured by great weather, plenty of water and an unbeatable intellectual environment, she remained at Cornell University after completing her PhD to help lead a global project to help protect the world’s wheat from wheat stem rust.

 Sarah now serves as the PI and director for the Alliance for Science—a global communications effort that promotes evidence-based decision-making in agriculture.
 The Alliance is based at the Boyce Thompson Institute, where Sarah is a professor.
 In addition, she is an adjunct professor in the School of Integrative Plant Science at Cornell University.
 Sarah grew up in a small agricultural village in northwest Illinois.
 She enjoys life in the Finger Lakes with her husband and three young children.